 - The importance of consistent conscious communication about your needs before, during and after each session.

 After the first session, you are asked to continually update any changes in health history & session intentions (hope, wishes & goals) before the next session starts.
 After the initial meeting or follow up health history updating and discussion, your therapist leaves the room, giving you plenty of time to undress to your level of comfort, get on the table and cover yourself with the top sheet or top sheet/blanket combination for extra warmth.
 Full draping is required for the safety and comfort of both the client & therapist throughout the entire session.
-Relaxation sessions typically start faced down on a standard massage table, flipping onto the back (supine position) about half way through in order to balance out both sides of the body.
-Your position in therapeutic sessions depends on your needs, comfort and the techniques used.
+Relaxation sessions typically start faced down (prone position) on a standard massage table, flipping onto the back (supine position) about half way through in order to balance out both sides of the body.
+Your position during therapeutic sessions depends on your needs, comfort and the techniques used.

 There is absolutely no sexualization of touch or services rendered by the bodyworker/massage therapist.
 Both parties are asked to communicate and end a session in the case of discomfort.